KenT2/pipresents-kms/README.md

 PI PRESENTS  - Version 1.5.3 (KMS)
 ==================================

 'KMS' is the the current stable version of Pi Presents.
-However it requires the Legacy RPi OS Bullseye which is likely to be end of life in October 2025 and it is not compatible with the RPi Model 5.
-A newer version, pipresents-gtk, which is in Beta Test, will work on the preferred RPi OS Bookworm and RPi Model 5
+It is compatible with the legacy RPi OS Bullseye and hence is limited to Pi4 or earlier models.

+It can be used on RPI OS Bookworm provided that the X11 Desktop Environment is used.
+However the mpv based video player crashes.

  KMS has all the features of Gapless/Beep with Omxplayer replaced with MPV and UZBL web browser replaced by Chromium.

 TO INSTALL PIPRESENTS-KMS
 -------------------------